Summary

 - Technical system fragmentation

-Designing within these boundaries required systems thinking, negotiation, and long-term coherence—not just screen design.
+Designing within these boundaries required systems thinking, negotiation, and long-term coherence, not just screen design.

-The most important outcome was not a single feature—it was transforming multiple disconnected processes into a unified mental model.
+The most important outcome was not a single feature.
+It was transforming multiple disconnected processes into a unified mental model.